Software delivery & engineering operations. Since 2016.

 Commercial 2D game: QML for presentation and flow; C++ for movement, collision, and AI where frame budget matters.

-For planning only, many Qt programmes fall in the same bands as other native stacks: focused milestones often mid four-figures to low five-figures USD; multi-month greenfield products often five figures and up, phased by release.
+For planning only, many Qt programmes follow the same pattern as other native stacks: focused milestones first, then multi-month greenfield products phased by release.
 Exact numbers depend on scope, legacy constraints, target platforms, and test depth — we confirm in writing before kickoff.